-Keep your family having fun for hours with this DIY backyard bananagrams.
-Made from large 12 by 12 hand painted tiles, this backyard game can be played in your yard, your family’s yard, at the beach, at the park, anywhere you want to play.
-It’s not only fun, it also helps kids with spelling and learning new words.
+Keep your family having fun for hours with our DIY backyard Bananagrams.
+Made from large 12 x 12 hand-painted tiles, this backyard game can be played in your yard, your family’s yard, at the beach, at the park, or anywhere you want.
+It’s not only fun, but it also helps kids with spelling and learning new words.
 Talk about a win-win!

 5. Backyard Twister

-Twister is a classic game played over the years that everyone loves.
+Twister is a classic game that everyone loves.
 Take the game up a notch with this backyard version.
-Create the colorful circles by using a cardboard stencil and some spray paint and grab the spinner from the actual game, or create a new one, to set this diy game up for hours of play time.
+Create the colorful circles by using a cardboard stencil and some spray paint and grab the spinner from the actual game, or create a new one, to set this DIY game up for hours of play.

 6. Backyard Ker-Plunk

 Ker-Plunk is such a fun game that can be played by all ages.
-It’s not very physical and very little skill needed to play which makes it perfect for families with young kids.
+It’s not very physical and has very little skill needed to play which makes it perfect for families with young kids.
 Plus, it’s even simpler to create.
-Made from a wire cage with sticks holding up lots of colorful balls.
-The object is not to drop any balls, or drop the least amount, while pulling out the sticks.
+The object is not to drop any balls or drop the least amount while pulling out the sticks.

 7. Giant Matching Game

-Who doesn’t love a great memory matching game?!?!
+Who doesn’t love a great memory-matching game?
 Bring this classic game to life with this giant match game that is perfect for an afternoon of play.
 Simply paint simple icons or images onto large, painted corkboard tiles using a DIY stencil and you have your game pieces.
-Don’t forget to paint the backs your of your cards as well.
+Don’t forget to paint the backs of your cards as well.

 8. Giant Backyard Jenga

-Create an outdoor obstable course by using wood to create balance beams and pillows for added safety.
-Create fun games around the course like who can run the fastest or make it an adventure by crossing the “bridge”, let their imagination run wild and the possiblities will be endless.
+Create an outdoor obstacle course by using wood to create balance beams and pillows for added safety.
+Create fun games around the course like who can run the fastest or make it an adventure by crossing the “bridge”, let your imagination run wild and the possibilities will be endless.

 10. Pool Noodle Backyard Games

 Pool noodles don’t have to be just for the pool.
 There are literally tons of backyard games you can play using pool noodles.
 Create a ring by using an empty toilet paper roll tube, duct tape, and a pool noodle.
-Then use your ring as a ring toss, frisbee, catch, hide and seek, and anything else you can think off.
-It’s perfect to use in the pool and in the backyard.
+Then use your ring as a ring toss, frisbee, catch, hide and seek, and anything else you can think of.
+They are perfect to use in the pool and in the backyard.

 11. Water Blob Tutorial